racket/racket/racket/src/expander/README.txt

    Expands and extracts <file-path> as a single linklet to
    <outfile-path>.

+   Unless the `--local-rename` flag is also provided to "bootstrap-run.rkt", an extracted linklet preserves a naming property of the expander's compilation to linklets, which is that it uses a distinct symbol for every binding.
+The symbol--binding correspondence is useful for some further compiler passes, but `--local-rename` is useful to minimize syntactic diffs.

  % racket bootstrap-run.rkt -c <dir> -sx -D -t <file-path> -o <outfile-path>

    Expands and extracts <file-path> as a single linklet, compiles and